guillaumemoreau/db-course/09_bigd.md

 - The coordinator transmits the update to all nodes sharing the information
 - Data will be updated as a background task
-- If consistency degree greater than the number of *writes*, database is supposed to be consistent
+- If the consistency degree is greater than the number of *writes*, database is supposed to be consistent
-  - consistency=number of of nodes which have finished updating date
+  - consistency=number of of nodes which have finished updating data

 ### Inserting new data